Kappyh/Kappyh/README.md

 📖 Studying on Rocketseat, GoStack Bootcamp.

-🌱 I’m currently learning React, React Native and Flutter.
+🌱 I’m currently learning React, PHP and Flutter.

 👯 I’m looking to collaborate on **React Native, React or Flutter projects**